 James has written extensively for theatre, collaborating on Io Theatre Company's adaptations of The Snow Spider and A Christmas Carol, and on their forthcoming biographical drama The Confessions of Fanny Cradock.
 He wrote the book and lyrics for his musicals Infants, Miracles at Short Notice ("a sophisticated treat" - MusicalTalk), Tony Blair the Musical (which received a commendation for best book in the MTM:UK Edinburgh Musical Awards) and one-man show The Rise and Fall of Deon Vonniget ("very funny…fantastically skewed" - The New York Times).

-He conceived and co-wrote internet dramas Degrees of Separation and The Sitcom ("if you haven't already watched it you absolutely must" - The Guardian) and has been commissioned to write and adapt plays for BBC radio.
-He has written and directed several short films, most recently Death Sentence (which premiered at the 2nd Film Noir Festival in Paris this year) and A Cake for Jim Broadbent (winner of best London filmmaker in Wimbledon Shorts 2013).
+He conceived and co-wrote internet drama The Sitcom ("if you haven't already watched it you absolutely must" - The Guardian) and has been commissioned to write and adapt plays for BBC radio.
+He has written and directed several short films, most recently Death Sentence (which premiered at the 2nd Paris Film Noir Festival) and A Cake for Jim Broadbent (winner of best London filmmaker in Wimbledon Shorts 2013).